 We’ve enlisted several ongoing efforts to create a work environment where D&I are woven into our culture, behaviors, processes and operations with a focus on employee networks, training, recruitment and partnerships, among other initiatives.
 Our new D&I training is tailored to our business and is required for each member of our U.S. workforce.
 The goal is to ensure each employee has the knowledge and tools to help them in creating a more inclusive work environment and culture.

-Our five Employee Network Groups serve as vehicles to build an internal community in which employees can share, learn and grow — professionally and personally.
+Our six Employee Network Groups serve as vehicles to build an internal community in which employees can share, learn and grow — professionally and personally.
 These groups are the catalyst for helping our employees create a community within the larger Edelman family.
 Through the work of the networks, our employees play an active role in acknowledging, celebrating and educating fellow colleagues about diverse cultures, ideals and beliefs.
-In fact, our networks were instrumental in hosting firm-wide employee town hall discussions following the shootings in Orlando and tragedies in Baton Rouge, Minneapolis, and Dallas last year to encourage dialogue and drive understanding.
+In fact, our networks were instrumental in hosting firm-wide employee town hall discussions following shootings in Orlando and tragic police shootings in the U.S. to encourage dialogue and drive understanding.